The Holiday: Plot

-Iris Simpkins, a society columnist for the Daily Telegraph in London, is still madly in love with her ex-boyfriend, Jasper Bloom, despite the fact that he cheated on her and is emotionally needy.
-Devastated to discover he is engaged, she decides to get away for the holidays.
+Iris Simpkins, a society columnist for The Daily Telegraph in London, is obsessively in love with her ex-boyfriend and co-worker, Jasper Bloom.
+Even though he cheated on her and is currently in a relationship, Jasper has been keeping Iris close under the guise of "remaining friends".
+When his engagement is announced at the company Christmas party, Iris is devastated.

-Amanda Woods, a movie trailer producer in Los Angeles, breaks up with her film composer boyfriend, Ethan, after he admits to cheating on her.
-Coming across Iris's listing of her cottage on a home swap website, she messages her.
-They agree to switch houses for two weeks starting the next day.
+Amanda Woods, owner of a film trailer company in Los Angeles, breaks up with her film composer boyfriend, Ethan, after he cheats on her, citing her emotional unavailability.
+Coming across Iris's listing of her Surrey cottage on a home swap website, she messages her, and the two agree to switch houses for two weeks starting the next day.

-Iris happily settles into Amanda's large house, but Amanda decides she has made a mistake and plans to return home the next day.
-That night, Iris's handsome book editor brother, Graham, drops by after drinking too much at the local pub, asking to spend the night.
+Iris happily settles into Amanda's large house, but Amanda has trouble adjusting to quiet English country life and decides to return home the next day.
+That night, Iris's brother, Graham, drops by after drinking too much at the local pub, asking to spend the night.
 Amanda agrees, and after they talk, Graham unexpectedly kisses her on the lips; she suggests they have sex because she does not expect to see him ever again.
-The next morning, despite having enjoyed their time together, they go their separate ways.
-That evening, Graham meets friends at the pub for dinner, as he had mentioned to Amanda, and he sees Amanda there, who has decided to stay.
+The next morning, despite enjoying their time together, they go their separate ways.
+However, Amanda decides to stay and continue seeing Graham.

-Iris meets Arthur Abbott, Amanda's elderly neighbor and an Oscar-winning screenwriter from the Golden Age of Film.
-Over dinner, Iris tells him about her troubles with Jasper.
-He gives her a long list of movies with strong female characters to watch so she can become "the leading lady of her own life."

-Iris persuades Arthur to be the keynote speaker at a Writers Guild of America West gala and exercises with him so he can walk onstage without his walker.
-She also befriends Miles, a colleague of Ethan's who is dating aspiring actress Maggie.
-While at the video store looking for one of the movies on Arthur's list, he catches Maggie with another man.
-Iris explains her troubles with Jasper, and they have dinner together to bring each other's spirits up on Christmas Eve.
+Iris meets Arthur Abbott, Amanda's elderly neighbor, an Oscar-winning screenwriter from the Golden Age of Hollywood.
+Over dinner, Iris reveals her troubles with Jasper, and Arthur gives her a long list of classic films with strong female characters such as The Lady Eve, so she can become "the leading lady of her own life".
+She returns his kindness by helping him prepare for a Writers Guild of America gala in his honor.
+Meanwhile, Iris befriends Miles, a colleague of Ethan's who is dating aspiring actress Maggie.
+After he catches Maggie with another man, Iris and Miles bond over their similar relationship troubles, and they have dinner together on Christmas Eve.